NageshkumarA/diligince-home-launch/CODING_STANDARDS.md

 # Coding Standards and Best Practices

 ## Overview
-This document establishes coding standards and best practices for the Diligence.ai project to ensure consistency, maintainability, and scalability across the codebase.
+This document establishes coding standards and best practices for the Diligince.ai project to ensure consistency, maintainability, and scalability across the codebase.

 ## TypeScript Standards